mallamsiddiq/library-mangement-cowrywise/README.md

 - **Public `.env` Variables:** The `.env` file has been made public in the repository to simplify the setup and configuration process.
 This is only recommended for local development and testing environments.
 Ensure the `.env` file is secured and excluded in production.

 - **Unauthenticated Endpoints:** Some admin endpoints are currently unauthenticated for ease of setup and usage (to play with).
 This configuration is not suitable for production environments.
-Also Endpoints on the users side that does does not need the user Identity are not protected.
+Also Endpoints on the users side trequires the user Identity are made flexible, login or provide your user uuid.

 ## Copyright